Photo: Adéral Piot | Dancer: Danny Morissette

 - Their openness with respect to the trainer’s instructions.

 Whether candidates are accepted or not, all are informed in writing of the results of their preliminary audition.
-Two weeks after the preliminary audition, approximately thirty people will receive a written invitation to take part in the final audition, which is held over a weekend.
-Candidates must be present for the entire weekend.
+Two weeks before the preliminary audition in Montreal, approximately fourty people will receive a written invitation to take part in the final audition, which is held over three days.
+Candidates must be present for the entire event.

 1- Technique class